Overview

 This information is used to optimize the capture experience, as well as inform the end user about which documents they are allowed to use.

-This selection screen is optional, and will be automatically hidden where the end user is not required to indicate which document will be captured.
+This selection screen is dynamic, and will be automatically hidden where the end user is not required to indicate which document will be captured.

 You can specify allowed issuing countries and document types for the document capture step in one of three ways: